-The Policy applies to any manuscript that:
+The NIH public access policy applies to any manuscript that:

 - Is peer-reviewed;

 - And, is accepted for publication in a journal1 on or after April 7, 2008;

 And, arises from: